-Coronavirus-related fraud has cost consumers over $40 million and homeowners are among scammers’ top targets.
-Mortgage scam artists may prey on a homeowner’s need to apply for forbearance or a loan modification, or simply a desire to refinance.
+Scams related to COVID-19 have cost consumers nearly $500 million and homeowners are among scammers’ top targets.
+Mortgage scam artists may prey on a homeowner’s need to apply for forbearance, a loan modification, or simply a desire to refinance.
 They may pose as a mortgage company, a non-profit, or a government agency.
-They may also target homeowners by mail, email, phone, text, social media or in person.
+They may target homeowners by mail, email, phone, text, social media, or in person.

 Here are 8 of the top ways to stay protected during the pandemic.

 1. Only apply for mortgage assistance with Mr. Cooper

 If you need to request pandemic payment relief, apply only with Mr. Cooper.
 As your mortgage servicer, you must apply through us, though scammers may lead you to believe otherwise.
 Contact us through verified phone numbers, websites, or email addresses, as scammers may pretend to be us.

 If you need help understanding your relief options or negotiating with us, contact a HUD-approved housing counseling agency.
 They can provide free foreclosure prevention and debt management information, as well as translation or other language assistance.
 Beware that scammers may also pose as a HUD representative or counselor.
 Legitimate housing counselors will not contact you first to discuss mortgage assistance.
 Homeowners are expected to reach out to them.
 You may contact one of the following federal government agencies for a list of HUD-approved agencies.

 - The U.S. Department of Housing and Urban Development (HUD) at (800) 569-4287 or www.hud.gov/counseling